AlexsLemonade/refinebio-examples/normalize-own-data/README.md

 Note that the first time you open RStudio, you should select a CRAN mirror.
 You can do so by clicking `Tools` > `Global Options` > `Packages` and selecting a CRAN mirror near you with the `Change` button.

+#### Obtaining the R Notebooks

+To run the examples yourself, you will need to [clone](https://help.github.com/articles/cloning-a-repository/) or [download](https://stackoverflow.com/a/6466993) this repository: https://github.com/AlexsLemonade/refinebio-examples

 #### Interacting with R Notebooks

 You can open an R Notebook by opening the `.Rmd` file in RStudio.